Skip to content

 The heritage of Arch Linux impacts positively Athena OS according to the following characteristics:

-• More and more pentesting tools: Athena OS relies on Athena repository that contains 2800+ pentesting and security tools.
+• More and more pentesting tools: Athena OS relies on Athena repository, and BlackArch repository, containing 2800+ pentesting and security tools, along with Chaotic-AUR repository that provides you already built packages from AUR (Arch User Repository).
 These tools are continuously maintained in order to improve the efficiency of their usage and kept updated for getting a cleaned and secured environment.

 • Trusted packages: all the packages developed on Athena are GPG-signed and maintained in a public and dedicated repository.